selam1630/Agrolink/README.md

 * Tracks platform earnings for sustainability.
 * Transparent for all users to see what was charged and paid.

-### Tech Stack Overview
-- Frontend:
-  React with TypeScript – for building a responsive, user-friendly, and dynamic web interface.
-- Backend:
-  Node.js with Express (TypeScript) – to handle server-side logic, API endpoints, and user authentication.
-- Database:
-  MongoDB – a flexible and scalable NoSQL database for storing user profiles, market data, crop records, and more.
-- APIs & Integrations:
-  Weather APIs – to provide real-time weather information tailored to farmers' locations.
-  Agricultural Datasets – to offer localized farming advice and market insights.
-  Machine Learning Model – integrated via API to enable crop disease detection based on image or symptom data.
-- Hosting & Deployment:render

-### Target Users
-Agrolink is designed to serve the entire agricultural value chain, with a focus on empowerment.
-Our primary users include:

-1. Ethiopian Farmers
-Smallholder and medium-scale farmers across Ethiopia who need access to fair marketplaces, accurate market prices, disease detection tools, and localized farming advice.

-2. Public Buyers / Consumers
-Individuals or businesses who wish to purchase fresh produce directly from trusted local farmers.

-3. Cooperatives & Farmer Unions
-Organizations that manage or support groups of farmers and are looking for efficient ways to market bulk produce, get advice, or access logistics.

-4. Suppliers & Agro-dealers
-Vendors that supply seeds, fertilizers, pesticides, and farming equipment.

-### Vision
-We envision a future where every Ethiopian farmer has access to vital agricultural knowledge and real-time market connections to break the cycle of poverty.
-By combining technology with community, Agrolink aims to be a catalyst for inclusive and sustainable agricultural development.

 ### Future Roadmap

  #### Short-Term (Next 3 Months):
- Finalize UI/UX design mockups
+ * Finalize UI/UX design mockups
- Build MVP with core marketplace features
+ * Build MVP with core marketplace features
- Integrate payment system
+ * Integrate payment system
- Start pilot onboarding with select Ethiopian farmers
+ * Start pilot onboarding with select Ethiopian farmers

  #### Long-Term
- AI disease diagnosis expansion
+ * AI disease diagnosis expansion
- Partnerships with cooperatives
+ * Partnerships with cooperatives
- Integration with Telebirr
+ * Integration with Telebirr